 About Angus Foundation

 ANGUS MEANS BUSINESS.
-The American Angus Association is the nation’s largest beef breed organization, serving nearly 25,000 members across the United States and Canada.
-It provides programs and services to farmers, ranchers and others who rely on the power of Angus to produce quality genetics for the beef industry and quality beef for consumers.
+The American Angus Association® is the nation’s largest beef breed organization, serving more than 25,000 members across the United States, Canada and several other countries.
+It’s home to an extensive breed registry that grows by nearly 300,000 animals each year.
+The Association also provides programs and services to farmers, ranchers and others who rely on Angus to produce quality genetics for the beef industry and quality beef for consumers.

 For more information about Angus cattle and the American Angus Association, visit www.angus.org.